quarrant/mobx-persist-store/Readme.md

 >  - `debugMode` (Boolean) - When true a console.info will be called for several of mobx-persist-store items.
 The default value is false.
 >
 > **ReactionOptions** [MobX Reactions Options](https://mobx.js.org/reactions.html#options-)
->  - `delay` (Number) - that allows you to set a `delay` option to limit the amount of times the `write` function is called.
+>  - `delay` (Number) - Allows you to set a `delay` option to limit the amount of times the `write` function is called.
 No delay by default.
 >     -  For example if you have a `200` millisecond delay and two changes happen within the delay time then the `write` function is only called once.
 If you have no delay then the `write` function would be called twice.
->  - `fireImmediately` (Boolean) - that determines if the store data should immediately be persisted or wait until a property in store changes. `false` by default.
+>  - `fireImmediately` (Boolean) - Determines if the store data should immediately be persisted or wait until a property in store changes. `false` by default.
 >
 > ```javascript
 > configurePersistable(